 One of the most popular settlement planning options for disabled clients is to place the settlement funds into a special needs trust.
 A special needs trust is an irrevocable trust established for the benefit of the client who receives Medicaid and SSI eligibility.

-A special needs trust is an excellent option for clients who can’t or don’t want to spend down their settlement proceeds on allowable items in the calendar month the funds received (this approach is often referred to as a “spend-down”).
+As a plaintiff attorney, it’s important to know when to consider a special needs trust for a client with a settling case.
+It is an excellent option for clients who can’t or don’t want to spend down their settlement proceeds on allowable items in the calendar month the funds received (this approach is often referred to as a “spend-down”).

 Funds placed into a special needs trust are not counted by Medicaid and SSI when determining ongoing eligibility for those benefits.